nazdridoy/world-religions-wiki/islam/practices/README.md

 - [Preparation for Hajj](./hajj_preparation.md) - Spiritual and practical preparations
 - [Ihram](./ihram.md) - The sacred state and garments for pilgrimage
+- [Talbiyah](./talbiyah.md) - The pilgrimage prayer recited during Hajj
 - [Tawaf](./tawaf.md) - Circumambulation of the Kaaba
 - [Sa'i](./sai.md) - Walking between the hills of Safa and Marwa
 - [Standing at Arafat](./arafat.md) - The climactic day of Hajj
+- [Muzdalifah](./muzdalifah.md) - The place where pilgrims spend the night after Arafat
 - [Stoning of the Pillars](./jamarat.md) - Symbolic stoning of Satan
 - [Animal Sacrifice](./qurbani.md) - Commemorating Ibrahim's willingness to sacrifice
 - [Eid al-Adha](./eid_al_adha.md) - The Feast of Sacrifice during Hajj
+- [Zamzam](./zamzam.md) - The sacred well in Mecca
 - [Umrah](./umrah.md) - The "lesser pilgrimage" that can be performed anytime
 - [Ziyarat](./ziyarat.md) - Visits to other sacred sites and tombs